- We advise you to exercise a high degree of caution in Sri Lanka at this time because of the unpredictable security

 The standard of medical and ancillary treatment in Colombo is below that of Australia.
 Medical facilities outside of Colombo are limited, especially in relation to emergency services.
 Private hospitals will require payment of a deposit or confirmation of insurance cover prior to admission.
 In the event of a serious illness or accident, medical evacuation to a destination with appropriate facilities is recommended.
 Medical evacuation costs could be considerable.

 All regions of Sri Lanka experience outbreaks of the mosquito-borne dengue fever.
-Almost half of the cases in 2012 (44,395 cases, 220 deaths) were reported in Western Province, where Colombo is located.
-For the first six months of 2013, almost 15,000 suspected dengue cases were reported to authorities, 40 per cent of which were in Western Province.
+For the first 11 months of 2013, almost 29,000 suspected dengue cases were reported to authorities, almost half of which were in Western Province.
 There is no vaccination or specific treatment available for dengue.
 For further information on dengue fever, see the World Health Organization’s factsheet.

 Malaria occurs in all areas of Sri Lanka except for the districts of Colombo, Galle, Kandy, Gampaha, Kegalle, Kalutara and Nuwara Eliya.
 Outbreaks of other mosquito-borne diseases (including chikungunya fever, Japanese encephalitis and filariasis) also occur frequently.
-We encourage you to: consider having vaccinations before travelling; take prophylaxis against malaria and other mosquito-borne diseases where necessary; ensure your accommodation is mosquito proof; and take measures to avoid insect bites, including using an insect repellent at all times and wearing long, loose fitting, light coloured clothing.
+We encourage you to take prophylaxis against malaria and other mosquito-borne diseases where necessary; ensure your accommodation is mosquito proof; and take measures to avoid insect bites, including using an insect repellent at all times and wearing long, loose fitting, light coloured clothing.

 The mosquito-borne disease Japanese encephalitis is found throughout many regions of North, South and South-East Asia and Papua New Guinea, including in some rural areas of Sri Lanka.
 A Japanese encephalitis vaccine is registered for use and is currently available in Australia.
 For further details please consult your travel health doctor.